Voice Search Optimization: How to Improve Your Visibility in 2026

-Person using Google Assistant voice search on smartphone, voice-controlled search in modern café setting
+Person uses Google Assistant voice search on smartphone, voice-activated search in a modern café setting

 Summary